Scroll To See More Images

-This is probably our fave of her tips.
+This is probably my fave of her tips.
 Column dressing is just so dang flattering—on everybody.
 Plus, it’s super versatile.
-You’ve probably got a bunch of things in your closet right now that qualify, and you didn’t even know it!
+You’ve probably got a bunch of things in your closet right now that qualify and you didn’t even know it!

 DO: Wear Vertical Stripes

 Vertical stripes pretty much do the same thing as column dressing—they give the illusion that you’re super tall, even if you’re not.
 Stripes in general aren’t my fave, but if I’m going to wear them at all, you’d best believe they’ll be vertical.

 DO: Opt for High-Waisted Jeans

 High-waisted jeans are shamazing for multiple reasons—including their ability to make anyone look taller.
 “They hit you at your waist, which is typically the smallest area of your stomach,” Audree Kate adds.
 In other words?
 “It’s very flattering.”

 And there’s nothing better than a flattering pair of jeans, except maybe the fact that you probably already have, like, 12 pairs, so this tip is a total freebie!